reusee/domui/README.md

 ## Features

 * Pure go code compiled to wasm
+  + Utilizing Go's excellent support for static typing and dynamic reflection
+  + Runs on any WebAssembly and DOM supported browsers, Electron, etc
 * Dependent reactive system for both view and state management
+  + Conceptually unify view component and state management
+  + No hooks, redux, recoil, mobx ...

 ## Prerequisites